 Failure to treat PTSD can result in extreme cases of homelessness or suicide.
 The best way to decrease the symptoms of PTSD is by finding a doctor who can lead you to proper treatments.

-A Veteran must gather the right information to prove the necessary factors for an in-service connection.
+A Veteran should gather the right information to prove the necessary factors for an in-service connection for adjustment disorder vs. PTSD.

 There are three components for making a service connection: